 Automated node configuration and routing mechanisms enable all nodes in a cluster to provide real-time streaming support for content in all directions.
-Any node can be used as an origin node for ingesting content from proximate users and then route that content across the most direct node paths to other users.
+This process involves assigning geographically close origin nodes for broadcasting as well as edge nodes for subscribing.
 Thus, in a situation where one hierarchical configuration of those nodes is supporting real-time streaming of, say, an esports event to millions of viewers, that same set of nodes is automatically configured into a distribution hierarchy for each user engaged in an interactive application tied to that content.

 5. MNOs Can Seamlessly Operate XDNs Across Multiple IaaS Platforms

 Preintegrations of Red5 Pro’s XDN platform with AWS, Microsoft Azure, Google Cloud and DigitalOcean expedite the instantiation of XDNs on those services.
 And MNOs can readily mount XDN instances with other cloud services, individually or as part of a cross-cloud deployment, with the help of the integration APIs and other tools comprising Hashicorp’s widely used Terraform software stack.